|

 Pay

-whether they keep suggesting new add-ons that increase to the cost of
+they keep suggesting new add-ons that increase to the cost of your site.

-your site.
-Remember, designers aren’t responsible for your budget --
+Remember, designers aren’t responsible for your budget -- you are.

 -